-The amount of personal and business information that a cell phone contains is enormous.
+The amount of personal and business information a cell phone contains is enormous.
 This includes our banking credentials, health and lifestyle data, photos, phone communication, location at any time, and email.
 Almost nothing is excluded.
 All this information is like catnip for hackers

 Threats to Watch Out For